Supporting a Loved One with Dementia at Home

 BrightRespite Dementia Retreat_Brightwater staff member smiling with client at Joondalup Resort with bongo drums

-BrightRespite is Brightwater's dementia respite retreat—a three-day, two-night program set in the comfort of a hotel or resort.
+BrightRespite is Brightwater's specialist dementia respite program - but rather than feeling like traditional respite, it’s designed as a shared retreat for five carer–loved one pairs.
 Brightwater dementia expert, Michelle Harris explains BrightRespite is designed to refresh and empower carers while providing quality care and enriching activities for people living with mild to moderate dementia.

-The program brings together five carer-loved one pairs, ensuring everyone receives the attention they deserve.
-It's more than just a break; it's an opportunity to gain vital skills, connect with others who understand your experience, and rediscover balance in your caregiving journey.
+The program is more than just a break; it's an opportunity for participants to gain vital skills, connect with others who understand their experience, and rediscover balance in their caregiving journey.

 "The focus is on wellness, educations and how to utilise their funding effectively and plan so they are in control."
 Michelle said.